Bharat Jodo Yatra: Congress initiates legal action against BJP’s Priti Gandhi for ‘spreading fake, divisive news’

-The Congress party has initiated legal action against BJP leader Priti Gandhi for allegedly “spread fake and divisive news to disrupt the grand old party’s Bharat Jodo Yatra”.
+The Congress party has initiated legal action against BJP leader Priti Gandhi for allegedly “spreading fake and divisive news to disrupt the grand old party’s Bharat Jodo Yatra”.

 Sharing the letter of the police complaint written by his party MP Hibi Eden, Congress general secretary in-charge of communications Jairam Ramesh tweeted: “We have initiated legal action in 5 cases of fake and divisive news peddled by BJP leaders and their bhakt online hate factory to hurt #BharatJodoYatra.
 Be warned!
 We will not take this lying down.
 Latest is a police complaint by MP @HibiEden against a particularly vicious bhakt.”